The Biggest Loser season 7: Week 15

 The next day, the contestants walk up to a canyon for their next challenge.
 Using only cables and a zipline, they must traverse a 700 ft canyon that has a 110 ft drop.
 They are competing for a $25,000 kitchen makeover and restocking of their refrigerator.
 Filipe takes an early lead.
 Ron goes 40 ft and feels that his knee can't take it and the risk isn't worth it.
 Mike is terrified because of a lifelong fear of heights, but he completes the challenge.
 Tara loses her footing and spends more than a minute trying to get back on the line, but she picks up speed and takes the lead from Filipe with less than 100 ft left and wins.
 After the challenge, Alison tells them that it is makeover week.
 They are all excited.

 The contestants go to Macy's where they are greeted by Tim Gunn from Project Runway, and he assists them in picking out new outfits.
 Each person receives a $1,000 gift card to buy a new wardrobe from Macy's.
 He informs them that they are preparing to go to a Hollywood movie premiere.
 Afterwards, everyone goes to Warren-Tricomi salon to get new hairstyles.
 At the premiere, each contestant has a surprise visitor waiting for them.
 Filipe's wife, Helen's husband, Kristin's husband, Laura's best friend, Mike's brother/Ron's son, Ron's wife/Mike's mother, and Tara's mother have all come to surprise the contestants.
 The movie at the premiere turns out to be a movie about their journey on the show, bringing forth many emotions from both the contestants and their loved ones.
 Emotions ran wild on this day of the show.

 Because of the makeovers that week, everyone lacks the workout time they usually have in other weeks.
 Bob and Jillian both plan to make the last-chance workouts brutal to make up for the lost time.
 Laura has been experiencing severe and persistent pains in her hip, leading Jillian to take her to see Dr. H. He informs them that Laura has a stress fracture in her hip and that it is the worst injury they've ever had on the show.
-Laura is instructed to be very careful and severely limit her activity because if she gets a full fracture, she will need surgery.
+Laura is instructed to be careful and limit her activity because if she gets a full fracture, she will need surgery.